 Sharing the voices of secure care

-The voices of young people who contributed to a seminal report on secure care in Scotland have been shared in a new publication from the Centre for Youth & Criminal Justice (CYCJ).
+The voices of young people who contributed to a seminal report on secure care in Scotland have been shared in a new publication from the Children & Young People's Centre for Justice (CYCJ).

 As a result of this work, the Scottish Government committed to establishing a Strategic National Board for secure care provision in Scotland which will give a voice to care experienced young people and involve them in driving forward a long term programme of transformation.
 The Board will meet for the first time tomorrow (October 6, 2017).